Management Fellowship Program

 - The Management Fellow will receive a salary commensurate with experience as well as benefits

-- Successful fellows are highly recruited by city departments to fill available city jobs (though a city job after the internship is not guaranteed)
+- Successful Fellows are highly recruited by City departments to fill available City jobs (though a City job after the fellowship is not guaranteed)

 - Opportunities to participate in ride-alongs and tours of interest

-A master's degree in public administration/management, public policy, public affairs, or related fields or the completion of all coursework towards a master's degree by June 2017.
+A master's degree in public administration/management, public policy, public affairs, or related fields or the completion of all coursework towards a master's degree from an accredited program by June 2019.